godotengine/godot-docs/tutorials/audio/audio_effects.rst

 This effect is formed by de-phasing two duplicates of the same sound so they cancel each other out in an interesting way.
-Phaser produces a pleasant whooshing sound that moves back and forth through the audio spectrum, and can be a great way to create sci fi effects or Darth Vader-like voices.
+Phaser produces a pleasant whooshing sound that moves back and forth through the audio spectrum, and can be a great way to create sci-fi effects or Darth Vader-like voices.

 PitchShift